kishoredb/kishoredb-research/docs/deep-dives/interpretability-agency-deep-dive.md

 Location: `docs/deep-dives/interpretability-agency-deep-dive.md`

-This deep dive covers my 2022–2023 research on how humans understand, question, and exert agency when interacting with AI-generated explanations — especially in high-stakes environments such as credit, fraud review, and compliance.
+This deep dive covers my 2022–2023 research on how humans understand, question, and exert agency when interacting with AI-generated explanations, especially in high-stakes environments such as credit, fraud review, and compliance.

 ---